Freelancing is becoming a more and more popular option for earning income at home these…

 Specializing specifically in legal transcription can make you an expert in this niche, and you could see your income grow faster and easier than as a general transcriptionist or as a transcriptionist who does both general and legal.

 Like everything, the work-from-home job of legal transcription has changed a bit due to the pandemic.
-In August 2020 I spoke to a transcription expert on what’s changed and how things are going with legal transcription now.
+I recently spoke to a transcription expert on what’s changed and how things are going with legal transcription now.
 You’ll find what she says later in this article.

 What is Legal Transcription?